Waterfire (band): 2024–present: Debut with Possible

 The members announced the beginning of their activities on April 15, 2024, as members of the project group Waterfire.
 On May 30, 2024, the group officially debuted upon the release of their single album Possible which shares the same title as its lead single, and appeared on Mnet's music show M Countdown for the first time.

+On January 7, 2025, Wumuti debuted as leader of the group XLOV.